-Each year I have the absolute pleasure of working at Hever Castle, in Kent, during their summer event: ‘Hever In Bloom’ -it’s a week in their calendar when the gardens are in full bloom and I give daily talks and run workshops for visitors about essential oils.
+Recently, I had the absolute pleasure of working at Hever Castle, in Kent, during their summer event: ‘Hever In Bloom’ -it’s a week in their calendar when the gardens are in full bloom and I gave daily talks and ran workshops for visitors about essential oils.

-I can not help but appreciate my surroundings here and every day I enjoy a walk around the walled rose garden that smells so heavenly in the warm sunshine.
-And here I am reminded of an anecdote on the importance of appreciation that Natalie Benhayon shared at a presentation for women earlier this year, it goes something like this…
+I can not help but appreciate my surroundings here and each day I enjoyed walking around the walled rose garden that smells so heavenly in the warm sunshine.
+And here I am reminded of an anecdote on the importance of appreciation that Natalie Benhayon shared previously at a presentation for women, it goes something like this…

 You have the most beautiful rose garden, you’ve put lots of work into it leading up to the summer and there is an entire rainbow of coloured flowers on show, delicious scents that make you swoon and an abundance of wild life enjoying the full blooms in all their glory.
 It’s a stunning sight and everyone that passes by is impressed and can’t help but enjoy it.